mkh1992/DVB-S/README.md

 the output is MPEG.ts data, written to a file which can be furture processed by softwares like ffmpeg to demultiplex channels.

+* in case you want to run the viterbi decoder on gpu, please use dvbs_rcivr_gpu.m